Seirdy/seirdy.one/content/meta/site-design.md

 This site works well in the Diffbot article extractor.
 Diffbot powers a variety of services, including Instapaper.

-This site does not work well in Chromium's DOM Distiller.
-DOM Distiller removes all level-2 headings in article bodies.
-This is likely because they appear alongside section permalinks, which combines poorly with a DOM-Distiller heuristic that strips out sections with a high link-density.
-DOM Distiller also does not show footnotes, and sometimes cuts off final sections (acknowledgements, conclusions).
+This site does not work well in Chromium's DOM Distiller's flawed distillation techniques.
+Regions with high link-densities, such as citations, get filtered out.
+DOM Distiller also does not show footnotes, and sometimes cuts off final [DPUB-ARIA](https://w3c.github.io/dpub-aria/) sections (acknowledgements, conclusions).

 Static IndieWeb
 ---------------